 We at Sustainable Middleborough believe the place a group like us can have the most impact is on state and local policy.
-And those are the policies usually have the most direct impact on us.
+And those are the policies that usually have the most direct impact on us.

-Massachusetts is the only New England state and in the minority nationwide of states with no laws banning products with PFAS.
+Massachusetts is the only New England state and in the minority of states nationwide with no laws banning products with PFAS.
 Our town has committed $100 million to clean up our water supply.
 That’s not enough.
 The state has got to pass a bill to turn off the tap to keep it from coming into our communities.

 · MassSave energy efficiency funding: we don’t want this cut by $1B in one year, 2027